5t3ph/moderncss-dot-dev/src/posts/pure-css-shapes-3-ways.md

 date: 2020-11-15
 ---

-> _This is episode #22 in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 Modern CSS - and modern browser support - provides us three excellent methods to create pure, basic CSS shapes.
 In this tutorial, we will examine how to create CSS triangles using:

 - borders